Eagle-One-Development/Asset-Packer/README.md

 * Crashes s&box if it's running during packing :)
 * Broken size on some display scales

+(Sounds are not currently supported, but we'll work on it soon!)

 How to Use:
 * Compile your map.
 * Make sure your vmap and compiled vpk are in the same directory.